Choosing a University

 UC and CSU catalogs

-Understand what your academic path would look like once you transfer by researching graduation requirements for your major.
+Understand what your academic path would look like after you transfer by researching graduation requirements for your major.

 UC Berkeley